 Come hike at Ward Reservation with The Trustees.
-Start your Spring off on the right foot with this brisk morning hike at Ward Reservation.
-This guided hike on the reservation’s Blue Trail will offer scenic vistas of Boston and the unusual solstice stones arrangement at the top of Holt Hill, as well as panoramic skyline views from a large clearing at Elephant Rock at Boston Hill.
-Your knowledgeable guides can answer questions about the history of the property and its surrounding habitats.
+Families with school-aged children are invited to join The Trustees in the great outdoors on this 2 mile hike at Ward Reservation.
+This guided hike on the property's Yellow and Blue Trails will offer scenic vistas of Boston and the unusual solstice stones arrangement at the top of Holt Hill, as well as a bog habitat and carnivorous plants!

 Mid-October is an excellent time to take in the spectacular and stunning colors provided by the Ipswich River.
 The riverside silver maples will be showing off their yellow-gold, while the cattails and other marsh grasses will provide beautiful greens and browns, all set against the winding blues and blacks of the river.
 Have your family join us for a few hours as we explore this pristine habitat via a gentle paddle in canoes.
 With a little luck we might encounter a beaver, otter, or muskrat as well!

 Join Theater in the Open for a special presentation of Poe!
 Using music, movement and macabre pageantry, Theater in the Open will explore the emotional tension and otherworldly atmosphere that underscore the work of Edgar Allan Poe.
 Your favorite fearful Poe poems and stories — including The Raven and The Fall of the House of Usher — come to life at this all-ages show.
 We'll perform by lantern light in the historic GEDNEY HOUSE at 21 High Street, Salem.